 When the spleen so depletes stores of platelets that bleeding is likely

 When the spleen is so large that it causes pain or puts pressure on other organs or causes early feelings of fullness after eating only a small amount

 When the spleen is so large that parts of it bleed or die

 As an alternative to surgery, radiation therapy can sometimes be used to shrink the spleen.

-People who have had their spleen removed need to be vaccinated Overview of Immunization Immunization enables the body to better defend itself against diseases caused by certain bacteria or viruses.
-Immunity (the ability of the body to defend itself against diseases caused by certain... read more against infections caused by Streptococcus pneumoniae, Neisseria meningitidis, and Haemophilus influenzae.
+People who have had their spleen removed need to be vaccinated Overview of Immunization Immunization (vaccination) helps the body defend itself against diseases caused by certain bacteria or viruses.
+Immunity (the ability of the body to defend itself against diseases caused by... read more against infections caused by Streptococcus pneumoniae, Neisseria meningitidis, and Haemophilus influenzae.
 They should also make sure they receive the influenza vaccine Influenza Vaccine The influenza virus vaccine helps protect against influenza.
 Two types of influenza virus, type A and type B, regularly cause seasonal epidemics of influenza in the United States.
 There are... read more every year, as is now recommended for all people.

 After splenectomy, people are particularly susceptible to severe sepsis Sepsis and Septic Shock Sepsis is a serious bodywide response to bacteremia or another infection plus malfunction or failure of an essential system in the body.
 Septic shock is life-threatening low blood pressure ... read more , particularly if they regularly come into contact with children, and they may have to take antibiotics daily to prevent infections.